-Complaints about the Headteacher or member of the governing body must be made to the DSAT Head of Business and Operations, by email to ntowers@dsat.education then stage 2 will be escalated to the CEO of DSAT who will determine which suitably skilled governor(s) or senior leader(s) within the Trust will be appointed to complete all the actions at Stage 2.
+Complaints about the Headteacher must be made to the DSAT Director of People & Culture by email; abradley@dsat.education.

+If the complaint is considered serious and substantive and is about the Headteacher, then stage 2 will be escalated to the CEO of DSAT who will determine which suitably skilled local school board member or senior leader(s) within the Trust will be appointed to complete all the actions at Stage 2.